MAS Health and Predict Overview Task Guide

 Click the container

-which is the dashed line surrounding the assets on the map to show the average scores of all the asset in that container on a single card.
+NIXON9098which is the dashed line surrounding the assets on the map to show the average scores of all the asset in that container on a single card.

 You can zoom in to see each of asset pin locations.
 By clicking on the pins you can view the key asset KPIs for

 that asset.
-You can action assets in the map view, by creating plans
+You can action assets in the map view, by creating plans, adding a flag for follow up, or

-button.
+submit a work order by clicking the Action button.
 Work Orders will be sent to Maximo Manage so that technicians

 can service or inspect the asset.